brainsesh/brainsesh.github.io/README.md

 Collection of articles and technical reviews that aim to make ideas in Artificial Intelligence, Applied Economics, Mathematics, and Behavioral Sciences, accessible and fascinating.

 1. <a href="./docs/dualformer/index.html" target="_blank">Learning to Think - Decoding Dualformer </a> : Bridging system 1 and system 2 thinking through transformers
-2. <a href="./docs/software3/index.html" target="_blank">Changing Technology Landscape - AI Software </a> : Navigating Software 1.0 → 2.0 → 3.0
+2. <a href="./docs/software3/index.html" target="_blank">Beyond Programming - Changing Technology Landscape </a> : Navigating Software 1.0 → 2.0 → 3.0

 ---